 Why You Should Own Your Google Analytics Account

 One of the beliefs we hold at 9 Clouds is that you should own all of your company’s marketing assets.
 This way, if you were to ever change marketing agencies or web providers, you are able to keep the historical data.

 Having this historical data can drive your marketing and sales efforts.
-We often look at year-over-year data, which provides an important look at where you were a year ago and how your business has grown since.
+We often look at month-over-month or compare six months at a time, which provides an important look at where you were a year ago and how your business has grown since.